Exponentially Stable Adaptive Optimal Control of Uncertain LTI Systems: Main result

 \begin{remark} Following the proof of Theorem, if $\exists t \ge \overline t{\rm{}}\;{\varsigma _{{\rm{UB}}}} + {w_{\max }} < {\textstyle{\frac{\rho {\lambda _{{\rm{min}}}}\left( {\overline Q} \right)} {2\left\| {\overline PB} \right\|}}} - \rho {e^{ - 0.5{\eta _{\tilde \theta }}\left( {\overline t - {t_e}} \right)}}\left\| {\tilde \theta \left( {{t_e}} \right)} \right\|$, then the developed adaptive control system is robust to the external bounded disturbance $\left\| {w\left( t \right)} \right\| \le {w_{\max }}$, which is added to the right hand side of the regression equation \eqref{eq31}.
 The above inequality means that the identification of the control law parameters, which stabilize the system \eqref{eq4}, is possible on the basis of the perturbed regression $\Upsilon \left( t \right) = \Omega \left( t \right)\theta + w\left( t \right) + \varsigma \left( t \right)$. \end{remark}

 \begin{remark} The proposed adaptive law \eqref{eq32} provides stability of ${e_{ref}}\left( t \right)$ only when $\Psi \left( t \right) \in {\rm{FE}}$.
 Therefore, to implement \eqref{eq32} in practice, the {\it a priori} information is required that this condition holds.
-If $\Psi \left( t \right) \notin {\rm{FE}}$ for a particular plant \eqref{eq4} and a particular reference $r$, then it is possible to hold $\Psi \left( t \right) \in {\rm{FE}}$ artificially by addition of the dither noise to the control or the reference signal according to \cite{Adetola06,Cao07}.
-The actual problem is to obtain conditions on the reference $r$, under which the requirement $\Psi \left( t \right) \in {\rm{FE}}$ is met for the whole class of controllable systems \eqref{eq4}. \end{remark}
+If $\Psi \left( t \right) \notin {\rm{FE}}$ for a particular plant \eqref{eq4} and a particular reference $r$, then it is possible to hold $\Psi \left( t \right) \in {\rm{FE}}$ artificially by addition of the dither noise to the control or the reference signal according to \cite{Adetola06,Cao07}. {It should be additionally noted that such noise should be added for a finite time interval only in order to ensure FE.} The actual problem is to obtain conditions on the reference $r$, under which the requirement $\Psi \left( t \right) \in {\rm{FE}}$ is met for the whole class of controllable systems \eqref{eq4}. \end{remark}

 \begin{remark} As follows from equations \eqref{eq23} and \eqref{eq31}, due to the decrease of the functions ${e^{ - l\left( {t - t_r^ + } \right)}}$ and ${e^{ - \sigma \left( {t - t_r^ + } \right)}}$, the developed adaptive system gradually loses the ability to receive, process, and use the vector of signals $\Psi \left( t \right)$ measured from the system for the control law parameters adjustment.
 It is possible to overcome this disadvantage if the time moment $t_r^ + $ is estimated dynamically by some external algorithm, e.g. $t_r^ + \in \Im = \left\{ {{t_1}{\rm{,}}\;{t_2}{\rm{,}}\; \ldots {\rm{,}}\;{t_{j - 1}}{\rm{,}}\;{t_j}} \right\}{\rm{,}}\forall t \in \left[ {{t_{j - 1}}{\rm{;}}\;{t_j}} \right){\rm{,}}\;t_r^ + = {t_{j - 1}}$.
 Then, all filters \eqref{eq20}-\eqref{eq24}, \eqref{eq31} are reset at each time instant ${t_j}$, and the adaptive system regains its awareness to the signals $\Psi \left( t \right)$ and ensures that the objective \eqref{eq13} is achieved.
 From the point of view of most practical scenarios, it is very useful and convenient to assign a new value to $t_r^ + $ at each time instant when the reference $r$ value is changed. \end{remark}